ladyleet/it-was-a-good-js-day/README.md

 I got to say it was a good day
 Hey wait, wait a minute fool stop the shit
 What the fuck am I thinking about?

+Hey you don't know what rap is, until you know what switchmap is Ask Shai, from that show - he was starrin' - that other guy too - Pete Bacon-Darwin They down with it - don't be no haters - you gotta learn your operators Be a creator, not a waiter, or an async-awaiter
+It won't work in ie 11 or Netscape navigator
+And install it on Windows if you an Administrator
+Just 'ng new' it's easy as, don't need no razzmataz to get pizzazzz Now play some music.
+That's Jazz.